-A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF GARDEN GROVE DECLARING ITS INTENTION TO ORDER THE MAINTENANCE OF CERTAIN IMPROVEMENTS IN THE "MAIN STREET ASSESSMENT DISTRICT NO. 1" IN THE CITY OF GARDEN GROVE; DESCRIBING THE DISTRICT TO BE BENEFITED, AND DECLARING ITS INTENTION TO LEVY AN ASSESSMENT TO PAY THE COST AND EXPENSES THEREOF; AND SETTING THE TIME AND PLACE FOR THE HEARING ON THE QUESTION OF THE LEVY OF THE PROPOSED ASSESSMENT
+A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF GARDEN GROVE, DECLARING ITS INTENTION TO ORDER THE MAINTENANCE OF CERTAIN IMPROVEMENTS IN THE "MAIN STREET ASSESSMENT DISTRICT NO. 1" IN THE CITY OF GARDEN GROVE; DESCRIBING THE DISTRICT TO BE BENEFITED, AND DECLARING ITS INTENTION TO LEVY AN ASSESSMENT TO PAY THE COST AND EXPENSES THEREOF; AND SETTING THE TIME AND PLACE FOR THE PUBLIC HEARING ON THE QUESTION OF THE LEVY OF THE PROPOSED ASSESSMENT

-WHEREAS, the City Council of the City of Garden Grove, adopted Resolution No. 8973-10, which described existing and any proposed new improvements or substantial changes in existing improvements in the Main Street Assessment District No. 1, and ordered the City Engineer to prepare and file a report pursuant to the provisions of the Landscaping and Lighting Act of 1972, i.e., Division 15, Part 2 (commencing with Section 22500) of the California Streets and Highways Code (hereinafter Act);
+WHEREAS, the City Council of the City of Garden Grove adopted its Resolution No. 9037-11, which described existing and any proposed new improvements or substantial changes in existing improvements in the Main Street Assessment District No. 1, and ordered the City Engineer to prepare and file a report pursuant to the provisions of the Landscaping and Lighting Act of 1972, i.e., Division 15, Part 2 (commencing with Section 22500) of the California Streets and Highways Code (hereinafter "Act");

-WHEREAS, the City Council formed an Assessment District to finance the maintenance of certain improvements under the Act;
+WHEREAS, the City Council formed an assessment district to finance the maintenance of certain improvements under the Act;

-WHEREAS, the proposed boundaries of such Assessment District are shown on a map thereof which indicates by a boundary line the extent of the territory included in such Assessment District, which map is designated "Assessment Diagram Main Street Assessment District No. 1" as part of the report of the City Engineer described more fully herein below and which map is on file in the Office of the City Clerk;
+WHEREAS, the proposed boundaries of such assessment district are shown on a map thereof that indicates by a boundary line the extent of the territory included in such assessment district, which map is designated "Assessment Diagram Main Street Assessment District No. 1" as part of the report of the City Engineer described more fully herein below and which map is on file in the office of the City Clerk;